gengxuli/ACT/README.md

 <img src="figs/ACT.jpg" width="600"/>

+Details of the framework of our model are shown in our paper.

 ## Ⅲ.Dataset:

 We use four datasets:[Office], [Office-Home], [VisDA-C], [terra_incognita]; they can be downloaded from the official websites, and modify the path of images in each '.txt' under the folder './data/'.
 And how to generate such txt files could be found in https://github.com/tim-learn/Generate_list